vogt4nick/recipes.vogt4nick.com/src/en/book/breads/levain-breads/index.md

 # Levain Breads

-Levain breads are naturally leavened loaves that use a mature starter culture instead of commercial yeast.
+Levain breads are naturally leavened loaves that use a mature mother culture instead of commercial yeast.
 They depend on a living colony of wild yeasts and lactic acid bacteria that convert sugars into carbon dioxide, alcohol, and organic acids.
 These compounds create distinctive aroma, flavor, and structure.

 This intro summarizes terminology, core concepts, and best practices for using a levain in bread formulas.